htkg/my_hugo_portfolio/content/authors/admin/_index.md

 ## About Me

 I am a master’s student in Computer Science at the University of Tokyo.
-My interests lie in machine learning and artificial intelligence, particularly in their interactions with humans.
+My interests lie in ML/AI, with a focus on both research and application development.
-While I sometimes enjoy reading theoretical papers, I also find great satisfaction in conducting empirical experiments through programming.
+I am particularly interested in building reliable, robust, and intelligent systems and exploring their interactions with humans.